yurividal/tuxCDP/README.md

 This is a Simple awk script that outputs CDP information from a Cisco network device.

 ### How to Install
-Download the tuxcdp file, set it to executable (chmod +x tuxcdp), and run it (./tuxcdp) You can copy the file to **/bin/** and simply execute it by running tuxcdp
+run ./install.sh

 ### Requirements:
-This program requires **tcpdump** installed and enabled to run with sudo permissions.
+This program requires **tcpdump** installed and enabled to run with sudo permissions (The installer does this for you).
-To do so, simply run:
+To do it manually, simply run:
            ` sudo chown -R root tcpdump `
             `sudo chmod 4555 tcpdump`